beckundkoppe/simulacron/doc/distributed_benchmark.md

 Model team tags (see `ModelTeams` in `benchmark/model_team.py`) are used in filenames, so adjusting a tag will require regenerating TODO files.

 ## 2) Run benchmarks on a device
 Each machine repeatedly pulls the TODO file, claims a runnable entry, executes it, and pushes the updated state.
-Per-device constraints come from the `RUNNER_CONFIGS` mapping in `benchmark/phase_settings.py`; `benchmark.phase_runner` picks the entry matching the machine hostname (or falls back to the default phase/model teams from `PHASES`).
+Per-device constraints come from the `RUNNER_CONFIGS` mapping in `benchmark/phase_settings.py`; `benchmark.phase_runner` picks the entry matching a local runner hostname (read from `runner_hostname.txt` if present, otherwise the system hostname) or falls back to the default phase/model teams from `PHASES`.
 Model teams are tried in the order you list them (all runs for the first allowed team are claimed before moving to the next).
 You can optionally pass a phase name as the first CLI argument to `benchmark.phase_runner` to select among multiple per-host phases.
+Keep a different `runner_hostname.txt` in each checkout if you want to run multiple instances on the same machine without claim conflicts.

 ```bash
 # Runs until no eligible TODO entries remain, using the Python configuration only